| Key Takeaways |

 This multidisciplinary verification is what makes the intelligence actionable.

-One standout example is Operation Disruptor, a global takedown of darknet marketplaces coordinated by agencies like the FBI, Europol, and others.
+One standout example is Operation DisrupTor, a global takedown of darknet marketplaces coordinated by agencies such as the FBI and Europol.
 While the operation leaned heavily on digital evidence and blockchain tracing, much of its early momentum came from HUMINT.

 Investigators posed as buyers on dark web forums, built trust, and observed seller behaviors.
 Undercover operatives made small purchases to infiltrate invite-only circles where larger transactions and more sensitive information were exchanged.